bwkimmel/secd/example/README.md

   - Sqrt: Simple square-root calculator.
 This program tests the MAP data type.
 It creates a map from <n²> → <n> for <n> from 1 to 1000, and looks up the input argument in this map.
+  - calc: A simple calculator that uses parser combinators instead of the CFG shift/reduce parser-generator.